 - Whether or not you need to use chemical treatments to worm your dog or cat

 We suggest doing a worm count test if

 - You raw feed

-- You don’t want to worm unnecessarily
+- You don’t want to use chemical worming treatments unnecessarily

 - You want to make sure the wormer you’re using is working

 - You want to worm less often but remain protected